silvaxxx1/MyLLM_101/README.md

 In the wild and wonderful realm of NLP, crafting a large language model requires a blend of art and science.
 With **MyLLM**, we aim to provide a roadmap to creating an LLM that not only generates text but can also handle a plethora of tasks.
 Join us as we turn ideas into code!

-### Key Features

-- **End-to-End Training Pipeline**: We’ll guide you through every step—from data gathering to model deployment—so you can unleash the power of your LLM.
-- **Advanced Training Techniques**: Experience the magic of training with cutting-edge strategies like learning rate warm-up, cosine decay, and gradient clipping to supercharge your model's performance.
-- **Versatile Applications**: This isn’t just text generation; MyLLM is designed for a wide array of NLP tasks, making it a go-to tool for all your AI needs.

 ### Current Status ✅

 Here’s what we’ve accomplished so far: